Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 2 - A Dance with Fate.md

 - Amara, Daughter of Aphrodite
 - Thalassios, son of Aphrodite
 - Theodore, Son of Aphrodite
-- Epaminondas, Son of Ares
+- Aneas, Son of Ares
 - Orphea, Daughter of Hephaestus